 This demonstration assumes familiarity with basic String methods.
 See Working with String objects for details.

-Visit each character in a String
+Visiting each character in a String

 String str = "Brandon Horn";